tratincica/Besmislena-igra-demo/README.md

 Game is written in Croatian lagnuage.

-Download the code and run npm install.
+Download the code and run npm install (you need to have latest Node.js installed).

 # IDEA